stellar/stellar-core/src/bucket/readme.md

 - `EXPERIMENTAL_BUCKETLIST_DB_PERSIST_INDEX`
   - When set to true, BucketListDB indexes are saved to disk to avoid reindexing on startup.
 Defaults to true, should only be set to false for testing purposes.
+    Validators do not currently support persisted indexes.
+If NODE_IS_VALIDATOR=true, this value is ingnored and indexes are never persisted.